eve-esa/data-processing/README.md

 ## Funding

-This project is supported by the European Space Agency (ESA) through the Large Language Model for Earth Observation and Earth Science initiative, under the ESA Express Procurement Plus (EXPRO+) program.
-Contract: 4000144469/24/I-DT.
-Development is facilitated by ESA Φ-lab AI4EO as part of the Foresight Element within FutureEO Block 4.
+This project is supported by the European Space Agency (ESA) Φ-lab through the Large Language Model for Earth Observation and Earth Science project, as part of the Foresight Element within FutureEO Block 4 programme.

 ## Citation